Stage One: Foundation in Transactional Analysis Theory

 Why attend?

-Learn more about our Psychotherapy & Counselling training
+Learn more about our accredited Psychotherapy & Counselling training

 Length: 11 weekends over one academic year